emf-creaf/IFNallometry/README.md

 #> 349 80001      22 31.83099 13.7 8.0
 ```

-And here is the result of calculating timber volumes, using plot ID to
+Below is the code and result of calculating timber volumes, using plot
-extract the Spanish province:
+ID to extract the Spanish province:

 ``` r
 example_volumes <- IFNvolume(exampleTreeData, provinceFromID = TRUE)